Last updated 15th May 2019

 The average funeral cost is based on the average of quotes from a sample of funeral directors for standard funeral arrangements — made up of their services and fees for a cremation or burial, the doctor and the person conducting the funeral.

-Bear in mind that any touches like flowers, venue hire, catering and memorials average out at almost £2,000 extra on the final funeral bill1.
+Bear in mind that any touches like flowers, venue hire, catering and memorials average out at over £2,000 extra on the final funeral bill2.

-Figures like these help explain why over 70%2 of our over 50 life insurance customers choose the plan to help with funeral costs and ease the financial burden on loved ones.
+Figures like these help explain why over 69%3 of our over 50 plan customers choose the plan to help with funeral costs and ease the financial burden on loved ones.

 Want to help with funeral costs?

-With our over 50 life insurance it costs nothing to add a funeral benefit option and you get an extra £300 put towards the cost of your funeral.
+With our plan it costs nothing to add a funeral benefit option and you get an extra £300 put towards the cost of your funeral.

 The way it works is simple.
 When the time comes, the cash payout from your plan will go directly to Dignity Funerals to take care of the arrangements.
 Your loved ones will only need pay the balance left after the cash payout and the £300 have been taken off the final funeral bill.